Gogh-Co/Gogh/README.md

 [![Created Badge](https://badges.pufler.dev/created/Gogh-Co/Gogh)](https://badges.pufler.dev)

-## Color scheme for your terminal
+## Color Scheme Implementer for Terminals

 Gogh is a collection of color schemes for various terminal emulators, including Gnome Terminal, Pantheon Terminal, Tilix, and XFCE4 Terminal.
 These schemes are designed to make your terminal more visually appealing and improve your productivity by providing a better contrast and color differentiation.
+(This fork of Gogh includes a color scheme named "Vaombe".)

 The inspiration for Gogh came from the clean and minimalistic design of Elementary OS, but the project has since grown to include a variety of unique and beautiful options.
 Not only does Gogh work on Linux systems, but it's also compatible with iTerm on macOS, providing a consistent and visually appealing experience across platforms.